dhidas/NSLS2ClusterTutorial/README.md

 ## Login
 Login to the system requires your BNL credentials, not NSLS-II credentials
 ```
-ssh -Y ssh.nsls2.bnl.gov    # directs you to ssh1,2,3,4 gateways
+ssh -X ssh.nsls2.bnl.gov    # directs you to ssh1,2,3,4 gateways
-ssh -Y pluto                # directs you to submit1,2
+ssh -X pluto                # directs you to submit1,2
 ```
 More detailed instructions can be found at https://www-dev.nsls2.bnl.gov/docs/remote/ssh.html (internal BNL)

-## Data Directories
+## Home and Data Directories
-Home directories have a quota of about 10 GB.
-Should you need more space it may be found in project areas at (by request)
+Home directories have a quota of about 100 GB:
 ```
-/nsls2/data/
 ```
-for accelerator users you may make note of the following areas (by default) with much more space
+For data storage:
 ```
-/nsls2/data/ap/users
-/nsls2/data/ap/projects
+/nsls2/data/staff/[USER]
 ```

 ## Jupyter